aradzinski/datalingvo-examples/README.md

 Here's the list of tools and basic skills that you will need to get started with DataLingvo:
  - DataLingvo uses Java and you need to have [Java SE Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (JRE) ver.
 8 or later installed.
  - You'll need [Git]("https://git-scm.com/downloads) and [Maven](https://maven.apache.org/install.html) to be installed as well.
- - Know how to create Maven-based project in your favorite Java IDE.

 ### Create Account
 If you haven't done it already go ahead and [sign up](https://www.datalingvo.com/client/src/datalingvo.html#/signup) with DataLingvo to create your **free account.** All newly created accounts automatically